peteroupc/peteroupc.github.io/uniformsum.md

-# Arbitrary-Precision Samplers for the Sum or Ratio of Uniform Random Numbers
+# Arbitrary-Precision Samplers for the Sum or Ratio of Uniform Random Variates

 [**Peter Occil**](mailto:poccil14@gmail.com)

 **2020 Mathematics Subject Classification:** 68W20, 60-08.

-This page presents new algorithms to sample the sum of uniform(0, 1) random numbers and the ratio of two uniform(0, 1) random numbers, with the help of [**partially-sampled random numbers**](https://peteroupc.github.io/exporand.html) (PSRNs), with arbitrary precision and without relying on floating-point arithmetic.
+This page presents new algorithms to sample the sum of uniform(0, 1) random variates and the ratio of two uniform(0, 1) random variates, with the help of [**partially-sampled random numbers**](https://peteroupc.github.io/exporand.html) (PSRNs), with arbitrary precision and without relying on floating-point arithmetic.
 See that page for more information on some of the algorithms made use of here, including **SampleGeometricBag** and **FillGeometricBag**.

 The algorithms on this page work no matter what base the digits of the partially-sampled number are stored in (such as base 2 for decimal or base 10 for binary), unless noted otherwise.